flyCouch/KLP_CSH_Polymer_Stone_PriorArt/README.md

 This material (documentation, formulation, and process) is licensed.
 This aligns with the inventor's goal to make the formulation and process Royalty-Free for the benefit of global sustainable construction.

 For the full, detailed license and disclosure, please refer to the LICENSE.md and KLP_CSH_Polymer_Stone_PriorArt.md files.

+It also works at room temperature if you are quick.

+All files here, Copyright Ron Lyttle 2025.